rjspencer/docs/theming.md

 StatusAccountId
 :    the ID of the account that posted this status

+StatusShortUrl
+:	a short URL for the status

 StatusText
 :	the actual text of the status post